ntampellini/TSCoDe/docs/usage.rst

    :align: center
    :width: 700px

-   *Colored dots represent imposed atom pairings.
-Note that monomolecular embeds only support two reactive atoms at the moment (feature requests are encouraged).*
+   *Colored dots represent the imposed atom pairings.*

 Pairings
 ++++++++

-After each reactive index, it is possible to specify a pairing letter (``a``, ``b`` or ``c``) to represent the "flag" of that atom.
-If provided, the program will only yield the poses that respect these atom pairings.
+After each reactive index, it is possible to specify a pairing letter representing the "flag" of that atom.
+If provided, the program will only yield poses that respect these atom pairings.
 It is also possible to specify more than one flag per atom, useful for chelotropic embeds - *i.e.* the hydroxyl oxygen atom of a peracid, as ``4ab``.